Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Faint psychokinesis; ML 5th; Craft Universal Item, *energy bolt;* Price 750 gp.

+### Crystal Anchor
-**Crystal Anchor:** A *crystal anchor* is a shaft of transparent crystal 4 to 5 feet in length, with a sharpened, spearlike head on one end.
+A *crystal anchor* is a shaft of transparent crystal 4 to 5 feet in length, with a sharpened, spearlike head on one end.
 It ensnares the minds of those within range who manifest powers of a specified psionic discipline.
 The triggering discipline is specified at the time of creation.

 A *crystal anchor* is activated by plunging the sharp head into the ground, leaving the shaft freestanding.
 It projects an invisible, 30-foot-radius field.
 If a power from the speci- fied discipline is manifested within this range, the manifester must succeed on a Will save (DC 15 + power level) or become subject to an effect similar to *brain lock*, except that the effect is permanent until dispelled or dismissed by the individual who initially drove the *crystal anchor* into the earth.
 Any anchor can be pulled out of the ground and reused at a later time.